 When we talk to people direct, we try to go over three characteristics to help them make that decision: paper brightness, texture and reflection levels (glossy vs. matte).
 In addition, we may ask how they plan on displaying the print and possibly the style of images to be printed.
 For instance, if you are a black and white photographer you may want something which is capable of outputting the widest range of grays, while if you are a watercolor artist you might be more interested in a paper with texture.

 Before going into further detail, we highly recommend ordering a sample kit from us.
-The sample kit simply consists of some swatches of the papers and canvas we offer which will allow you to bettter guage the different papers.
+The sample kit simply consists of some swatches of the papers and canvas we offer which will allow you to better gauge the different papers.
 If you are getting a sample kit.
-There is nothing like actually feeling and seeing how images look printed on the different media types.
+There is nothing like feeling and seeing how images look printed on the different media types.

-Remember, that the giclee printing process is essentially an inkjet process in which archival grade inks are deposited onto the surface of the paper in the form of a spray.
+Remember, that the giclee printing process is essentially an inkjet process in which archival grade inks are sprayed onto the surface of the paper.
 This allows for unrivaled color accuracy and consistency.
 Even with the advantage the modern printing methods offer, the paper you select can make a difference in how the image appears.